Integrality of Stickelberger elements and annihilation of natural Galois modules: Introduction

 where $\omega$ denotes the Teichmüller character.
 If $\psi$ is linear, then \eqref{eqn:intro-interpolation-property} is also valid when $r=0$ and the construction of $p$-adic Artin $L$-series is due to Pi.\ Cassou-Nogu\`es \cite{MR524276}, Deligne and Ribet \cite{MR579702}, and Barsky \cite{MR525346}.
 Greenberg \cite{MR692344} then generalized the construction to arbitrary $\psi$ by means of Brauer induction.
 As the $L$-values at $r=0$ may vanish, we cannot deduce that \eqref{eqn:intro-interpolation-property} still holds at $r=0$, as we would possibly divide by zero.
 Greenberg \cite[\S 4]{MR692344} writes that `it would be interesting to prove that $L_p(s, \psi)$ is in fact analytic at $s=0$ and has the correct value', which is also predicted by a conjecture of Gross \cite[Conjecture 2.12b]{MR656068} on leading terms of $p$-adic $L$-functions.

 It is clear that \eqref{eqn:intro-interpolation-property} holds with $r=0$ if the character is monomial, i.e.\ induced from a linear character.
 In general, it is known by work of Burns \cite{MR4195656} that the left hand side of \eqref{eqn:intro-interpolation-property} vanishes whenever the right hand side does.
-This is ultimately a consequence of the main conjecture proved by Wiles.
+This is ultimately a consequence of the main conjecture proved by Wiles \cite{MR1053488}.
 If Gross's `order of vanishing conjecture' \cite[Conjecture 2.12a]{MR656068} holds for all irreducible characters, then \eqref{eqn:intro-interpolation-property} with $r=0$ follows from work of Dasgupta, Kakde and Ventullo \cite{MR3866887} as has been observed by Burns \cite[Theorem 2.6]{MR4195656} (see also \cite[Corollary 16.4.18]{nickel-conjectures}).

 Since every irreducible character of a nilpotent group is monomial by \cite[Theorem 11.3]{MR632548}, we do not want to restrict ourselves to nilpotent extensions.
 So we cannot apply Theorem \ref{thm:intro-main-result} directly.
-However, we can still prove that the denominators of the Stickelberger elements $\theta_S^T(0)$ remain bounded along the cyclotomic $\Z_p$-tower as predicted by the integrality conjecture and our Theorem \ref{thm:denominator-ideal-capZ} (we stress that the easy bound $|G| \in \mathcal{H}(G)$ would not be sufficient for this purpose).
+However, we can still prove that the denominators of the Stickelberger elements remain bounded along the cyclotomic $\Z_p$-tower as predicted by the integrality conjecture and our Theorem \ref{thm:denominator-ideal-capZ} (we stress that the easy bound $|G| \in \mathcal{H}(G)$ would not be sufficient for this purpose).
+As a consequence of Proposition \ref{prop:bounding-denominators} (ii) we have the following result, which is Theorem \ref{thm:bounded-denominators} below.
+We write $\theta_S^T(L/K,r)$ if the Stickelberger element $\theta_S^T(r)$ is associated with the extension $L/K$.

+\begin{theoremA} Let $p$ be an odd prime and let $r \leq 0$ be an integer.
+Let $L/K$ be a Galois CM extension of number fields and denote the $n$-th layer of the cyclotomic $\Z_p$-extension of $L$ by $L_n$.
+Then the denominators of the Stickelberger elements $\theta_{S}^T(L_n/K,r) \in \Q_p[\mathrm{Gal}(L_n/K)]$ are bounded by a constant that does not depend on either $n$ or $r$. \end{theoremA}

 In this way, we obtain a new direct construction of $p$-adic Artin $L$-series with the additional property that the value at zero is as predicted by Greenberg and by Gross.
 This essentially follows by construction so that we obtain the following result, which is Corollary \ref{cor:Gross-conjecture} below.

 \begin{theoremA} For each totally even character $\psi$ and each odd prime $p$ one has an equality

 \end{theoremA}

 As a further application, we give a new proof of the $p$-adic Artin conjecture \cite[p.\ 82]{MR692344}, which does not rely on the validity of the main conjecture.